alexxchen/open-r1-vision/README.md

 ## News 🗞️

-+ [2025/3/14]: We support using generative reward model to judge the answer and the tinking process.
++ [2025/3/14]: We support using generative reward model to judge the answer and the reasoning process.
 This will expand the GRPO training to text reasoning rather than just Math or Coding task.

 ## Key Features ✨